 The local expressway system plan was originally developed in the 1950s.
 While it was designed as a regional network, the City later annexed most of the area it served.
 The plan shows 107 miles of expressways inside the city limits and/or annexation fence line.
 To date, 94 miles have been constructed.
 One segment of the expressway system remains incomplete: the Gilcrease expressway extending from the Tisdale Parkway west and south to I-44.
-The Gilcrease project has previously been defined in segments: Gilcrease North - U.S. 75 west to the Tisdale Parkway, Gilcrease West - Edison Street to I-44, and Gilcrease Northwest - Tisdale Parkway to Edison Street.
+The Gilcrease project has previously been defined in segments: Gilcrease North - U.S. 75 west to the Tisdale Parkway, Gilcrease West - Edison Street to I-44, and Gilcrease

+Northwest - Tisdale Parkway to Edison Street.
 Construction of the Gilcrease North has been completed.
-Gilcrease West is under design and right-of-way acquisition is ongoing.
-The environmental clearance has been granted for that segment extending south of Edison Street to I-44.
 A Finding of No Significant Impact (FONSI) was issued in October of 2005 for the Gilcrease Northwest segment.
 Construction was completed on the section of Gilcrease Northwest between the Tisdale Parkway and 41st West Avenue in 2013.
-In 2017, the City reached an agreement with the Oklahoma Turnpike Authority (OTA), where the OTA would fund all future construction of the Gilcrease in exchange for setting up tolls.
+Design, right-of-way acquisition and environmental clearance for Gilcrease West south of Edison Street to I-44 was completed several years ago.
+In 2017, the City reached an agreement with the Oklahoma Turnpike Authority (OTA), where the OTA would fund all future construction of the Gilcrease in exchange for toll revenue.
+OTA is currently constructing Gilcrease West from Edison to I-44.

 In addition to the sections proposed for new construction, several of the existing expressways are overloaded: I-44 west of Sheridan and U.S. 169 between I-244 and I-44.
-The 2019 traffic counts show the portion of I-44 at Yale Avenue carries 100,500, up almost 20,000 from the 80,900 vehicles per day in 2014.
-U.S. 169 between I-244 and I-44 carries over 107,300 vehicles per day and has been widened to 6 lanes.
+The 2013 2020traffic counts show the portion of I-44 at Yale Avenue carries 101,600, up almost 20,000 from the 80,900 vehicles per day in 2014.
+U.S. 169 between I-244 and I-44 carries over 87,08600 vehicles per day and has been widened to 6 lanes.
 US-169 has also been widened to 6 lanes between I-244 and the Tulsa city limits at 56th Street North.

 The Oklahoma Department of Transportation (ODOT) is addressing the congestion problem on the state highway system.
 It began widening I-44 from four to six lanes between I-244 and the Arkansas River in the early 1990s.
-The segment between I-244 and the Arkansas River has been recently completed.
+The segment between I-244 and Harvard has been finished.
+Right of Way acquisition is complete from Harvard Ave. to the Arkansas River and the project is now nearing completion.
 In FY11, \$192 million of State and Federal Highway monies were awarded to Tulsa County for distribution among all entities within the County.
 This amount was significantly higher than the funding allocated in previous years.
 The spike in allocations was the result of receiving a TIGER grant award of \$60 million to be used at I-244 over the Arkansas River.
-Tulsa County was allocated \$113.5 million in 2019.
+Tulsa County was allocated \$434.7 million in 2020.